All Episodes

 And the modeling you spoke about, which has really been an embarrassment in many ways, because the modeling speaks more about the modeler than what really happened.

-You know, all right, so now we're at this point where and by the way, did you see the information on Sweden?
+So now we're at this point where, and by the way, did you see the information on Sweden?

-They they went they they had a a less intrusive model, which they call the hurting model.
+They went, they, they had a, a less intrusive model, which they call the herding model.

 And in the beginning, I know I stayed away from even talking about it because it didn't look like that was going to work to me.